 KUHN: Master Noo illustrated the back of actress Angelina Jolie with sacred scripts and a crouching tiger.
 He agrees with the government's injunctions against improper tattooing.
 He counsels his more casual customers to think before they ink.

 KAMPAI: (Through Translator) My advice for those who want to get tattoos is to think it over repeatedly.
 First, will it affect your job options?
 Second, do you want this thing indelibly inked on your skin?
 And lastly, are you getting it for good luck or just to decorate your body?

 KUHN: A similar debate over public morals erupted in April.

-Professor PAVIN CHACHAVALPONGPUN (Institute of Southeast Asian Studies): I just wish that, you know, we just be honest about what happening in Thailand.
+PAVIN CHACHAVALPONGPUN: I just wish that, you know, we just be honest about what happening in Thailand.
 And as a Thai, I mean, I find it frustrating because we know that in reality, what I see every day in Thailand is just not what the state want foreigners to see.